|Cycle 3 (2014 Deadline)

 U.S. Partner: Jason G. Gurdak, San Francisco State University

-Project Dates: September 2014 to February 2018
+Project Dates: September 2014 to December 2018

 About 25% of the freshwater worldwide originate from karst aquifers.
 These aquifers are a source of a very important supply, but are also highly heterogeneous.
 They are characterized by a duality of recharge and flow which directly influences the groundwater flow and spring responses.
 Given this heterogeneity in flow and infiltration, karst aquifers are very difficult to conceptualize, as they do not always obey standard hydraulic laws.
 Estimates of real evapotranspiration and recharge to aquifers are needed in the computation of the water balance of an aquifer catchment area.
 Karst aquifers are the predominant type of aquifer in Lebanon, and an accurate estimation of input parameters (recharge, real evapotranspiration) in catchment areas is not available for the appropriate assessment of groundwater resources at a national level.
 To date, only a few groundwater-distributed/lumped numerical models have been done on selected catchments in Lebanon due to the scarcity of data and the difficulty in simulating highly heterogeneous karst aquifers.

 This research project aimed to estimate real evapotranspiration and recharge on karst aquifers and validate it using numerical simulation using physical data, with experimental sites set up in Lebanon for water quantity and quality monitoring and used as pilot areas for further studies.
 This study set the ground for delineating recharge areas and identifying zones of high vulnerability to contamination, and consequently, enabling establishment of adequate measures for water protection and management.